 Run an air conditioner if you have one.
 Keep the fresh-air intake closed and the filter clean.
 Use a high-efficiency filter with HEPA or MERV 13 or higher rating.
 Air purifiers and filters can be purchased at your local hardware store or online.

 Fine particles, but not hazardous gases, can be filtered with an N95 or N100 face mask.
 These masks can be found at your local pharmacy or hardware store.
-Ensure a tight fit and check how long your mask is effective.
-Bandanas and paper dust masks are ineffective and only trap large particles.

 Consider leaving the area if you are sensitive and smoke is an ongoing problem.